Close

 If you engage in sexual activity during the first six weeks, you need to take on a very passive role.

-Remember that you should not undertake any physical activities where you need to strain, exert, or even stretch your upper body muscles for the first 6 weeks.
+Remember that you should not undertake any physical activities where you need to strain, exert, or even stretch your upper body muscles for the first six weeks.

 It will take at least six months before you are feeling “normal” and able to do all the things you could before surgery.
-At this stage, we will assess your final surgical results from a contour and form point of view.
-However, the scars will take at least 12-18 months
+At this stage, we will assess your final surgical results.
+However, the scars will take at least 12-18 months before they have fully matured.

 Potential Complications